Ivveh83/morse_decoder/README.md

 into the picture, but to leave the distortion out.

 To decode the melospectrogram, my first approach was to use Machine Learning, first with Conv2D- and later with LSTM-technique.
 But since I didn't had enough data to train the model, this attempt failed big time.
-Even though it would've been cool to use Machine Learning, my second approach - analyze column for column with pixels - turned out to be way more fruitful.
+So after two intense days of learning a lot about ML, even though it would've been cool to use Machine Learning, my second approach - analyze column for column with pixels - turned out to be way more fruitful.
 The more columns that are filled with white pixels (sound) in a row, the longer the beep.
 And the opposite - the more columns that are filled with black pixels (pause) in a row, the longer the pause.
 And after that there is only to calculate the columns of sound vs pause, compare them to each other, and that will give us a morse code.